 The horizontal axis shows surgical activity with dots further to the right showing the services which performed more operations in the reporting period.

 Funnel plots include control limits to define the range within which we would expect outcomes to lie.
 Following convention, we use 99.8% control limits as the outer limit.
 It is unlikely for a hospital service to fall beyond these limits solely because of random variation (a 1 in 500 chance).
 The main cause of variation within the control limits is likely to be random variation.
 As the plots show, the spread of outcomes in Switzerland is relatively homogeneous, but there are exceptions, and there appears to be more variation in knee than in hip procedures.

-We also take a closer look at failure estimates (cumulative revision rates over time) in Figures 3.8 and 3.9.
-The oldest cases registered in SIRIS can be followed up for six years and we can see that the cumulative revision rate for this group approaches four percent for THAs and six percent for TKAs.
+2-year revision rate of primary total hip arthroplasty by service revision rate for this group approaches four percent for THAs and six percent for TKAs.
 For both types of procedures, there is a steady increase in revisions overtime, although it must be noted that as we move to the right of these charts, we face considerably increasing uncertainty regarding the failure estimates (widening confidence intervals providing upper and lower bounds of estimates).